-Table 1: Key elements of Executive Directors' remuneration arrangements: Remuneration Element Objective Payment Mode Programme Detail ed pay (guaranteed cash) es paid to the Executive performance.
+Remuneration Element Objective Payment Mode Programme Detail ed pay (guaranteed cash) es paid to the Executive performance.
 It comprises basic salary Base Pay To attract and retain talent in a competitive market Monthly/Quarterly/ Annually Reviewed every 2 years and changes made on need basis and market findings; Salaries for all roles are determined with reference to applicable relevant market practices.
-Performance Incentiv performance indicato ay-at-risk i.e. pay contingen t on the achievement of agreed key Performance Incentive To motivate and reward the delivery of annual goals at the Bank and individual levels; Rewards contribution to the long-term performance of the Bank Annually Performance incentives are awarded based on the performance of the Bank and individual directors; Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs.
-Benefits and Perquisit official car, club and p Benefits and Perquisites: These are the non-monetary compensation provided to the Executive Director, such as official car, club and professional membership subscription.
-Benefits & Perquisites Reflect market value of individuals and their role within the Bank Actual items are provided or the cash equivalent for one year is given.
+Performance Incentive performance indicated ay-at-risk i.e. pay continger nt on the achievement of agreed key Performance Incentive To motivate and reward the delivery of annual goals at the Bank and individual levels; Rewards contribution to the long-term performance of the Bank Annually Performance incentives are awarded based on the performance of the Bank and individual directors; Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs. es: These are the non-morofessional membership vided to the Executive Director, such as Benefits & Perquisites Reflect market value of individuals and their role within the Bank Actual items are provided or the cash equivalent for one year is given.
 Reviewed periodically in line with contract of employment Retirement Benefits: These are compensation paid to employees upon retirement such as pension and gratuity.
 Retirement Benefits This is effected in the event of retirement As required Reviewed periodically as required.

-Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
+^{}Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
 They do not necessarily refer to an increment or reduction in the value of the benefits.